sohail9221/Sales-Agent-task-Z360-/README.md

 Reply No → Agent ends the conversation and marks status as no_response.

 4. **Follow-Up**
-If you don’t reply within 60 s at any step, the agent automatically follows up.
+If you don’t reply within 24 hours at any step, the agent automatically follows up.

 5. **Check CSV Output**
 Open leads.csv to see each row updated with age, country, interest, and final status (pending, secured, or no_response).